 “Stu’s twelve now.
 If we talk to him about how he acts, it might be good for both of them.”

-“You mean the part that he always wants to sleep with us?”
+“You mean the part where he always wants to sleep with us?”

 “He still insists on sleeping with me.
 Even when I kick him out, he always seems to be there in the morning.”